rout39574/tmux_fun/README.md

 hosts, you just care about what I'm doing with them.

-So I've got scripts like '8up' or '8upw' which spit put tmux commands to SSH to the various named hosts, and they wind up looking rational when they're done.
+So I've got scripts like '8up' or '8upw' which spit out tmux commands to SSH to the various named hosts, and they wind up looking rational when they're done.